Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Related Work

 \subsection{Learning-free Graph Matching Methods}

-\textbf{Two-graph matching methods.} Graph matching is traditionally addressed in a learning free setting, and mostly for matching of two graphs~\cite{ChoECCV10,HungarianMethod09,ZhouCVPR12}, which can be formulated as QAP.
-Most methods focus on seeking approximate solution given fixed affinity model which is often set in simple parametric forms.
-Euclid distance in node/edge feature space, or together with a Gaussian kernel to derive a non-negative similarity, is widely used in the above works.
+\textbf{Two-graph matching and QAP.} Lawler\textquotesingle s Quadratic Assignment Problem~\cite{LawlerMS63} is known for its application of matching two graphs by maximizing a quadratic objective function.
+Traveling salesman problem (TSP) and Koopmans-Beckmann\textquotesingle s QAP are two popular variants from Lawler\textquotesingle s QAP, with their wide range of application beyond vision, e.g.\ economic activities modeled by Koopmans-Beckmann\textquotesingle s QAP~\cite{KBQAP57,Burkard1997QAPLIB}.
+The most general Lawler\textquotesingle s QAP also refers to two-graph matching in pattern recognition, and is traditionally addressed in a learning-free setting.
+Classically, small or medium sized problems are tractable by branch-and-bound with dual bound solved approximately~\cite{edwards1980branch,HahnEJOR98}.
+Modern approximate solvers~\cite{LeordeanuICCV05,ChoECCV10,HungarianMethod09,WangPAMI17,KushinskySIAM19} achieve better accuracy-speed trade-off and thus are more applicable to larger-sized problems.
+In two-graph matching, most methods focus on seeking approximate solution given fixed affinity model which is often set in simple parametric forms.
+Euclid distance in node/edge feature space together with a Gaussian kernel to derive a non-negative similarity, is widely used in the above works.

-\textbf{Hypergraph matching methods.} Going beyond the traditional second-order graph matching, hypergraphs have been built for matching~\cite{ZassCVPR08} and their affinity is usually represented by a tensor to encode the third-order~\cite{YanCVPR15,LeeCVPR11} or even higher-order information~\cite{NgocCVPR15}.
+\textbf{Hypergraph matching methods.} Going beyond the traditional second-order graph matching, hypergraphs have been built for matching~\cite{ZassCVPR08} and their affinity is usually represented by a tensor to encode the third-order~\cite{YanCVPR15,LeeCVPR11,YanTCYB18} or even higher-order information~\cite{NgocCVPR15}.
 The advantage is that the model can be more robust against noise at the cost of exponentially increased complexity for both time and space.

 \textbf{Multiple-graph matching methods.} It has been recently actively studied for its practical utility against local noise and ambiguity.
+The hope is that the joint matching of multiple graphs can provide a better venue to fuse the information across graphs, leading to better robustness against local noise and ambiguity.
 Among the literature, a thread of works~\cite{PachauriNIPS13,chen2014near} first generate the pairwise matching between two graphs via certain two-graph matching solvers, and then impose cycle-consistency on the pairwise matchings to improve the matching accuracy.
-The other line of methods impose cycle-consistency during the iterative finding of pairwise matchings, and usually can achieve better results~\cite{yan2015consistency,YanPAMI16,YanICCV13,YanECCV14}.
-Another relevant setting is solving multiple graph matching in an online fashion~\cite{YuECCV18}.
+The other line of methods impose cycle-consistency during the iterative finding of pairwise matchings and usually can achieve better results~\cite{yan2015consistency,YanPAMI16,YanICCV13,YanECCV14}.
+The online setting for solving multiple graph matching is studied in~\cite{YuECCV18}.